2-Local and local derivations on Jordan matrix rings over commutative involutive rings: Abstract

 \section{Abstract}

-In the present paper we prove that every 2-local inner derivation on the Jordan ring of self-adjoint matrices over a commutative involutive ring is a derivation.
-We also apply our technique to various Jordan algebras of infinite dimensional self-adjoint matrix-valued maps on a set and prove that every 2-local spatial derivation on such algebras is a spatial derivation.
-It is also proved that every local spatial derivation on the same Jordan algebras is a derivation.
+{In the present paper we prove that every 2-local inner derivation on the Jordan ring of self-adjoint matrices over an involutive commutative associative ring is a derivation.
+We also apply our technique to various Jordan algebras of self-adjoint operator-valued maps on a set and prove that every 2-local spatial derivation on such algebras is a spatial derivation.
+It is also proved that every local spatial derivation on the same Jordan algebras is a derivation.}